 Certain district heating scenarios particularly favour hot tapping:

-Traditional shutdown methods may still be necessary in specific circumstances: when the pipe wall is too thin or corroded to safely support a hot tap, when operating temperatures exceed equipment ratings, or when extensive repairs require full access to the pipe interior.
+Traditional shutdown methods may still be necessary in specific circumstances, such as when the pipe wall is too thin or corroded to safely support a hot tap, or when extensive repairs require full access to the pipe interior.
 A thorough assessment by qualified professionals can determine the best approach for your district heating project.
-Contact us for expert guidance on whether hot tapping is right for your situation.
+If you are unsure which method suits your project, we recommend contacting us.
+Together with our professionals, you can assess your specific requirements and choose the most appropriate solution.

 District heating networks worldwide rely on hot tapping for network growth and maintenance.
 Whether connecting a single residential building or extending service to an entire new development, hot tapping allows work to proceed without disrupting existing customers.
 The technique is equally valuable for installing monitoring equipment, adding isolation valves, and performing targeted repairs on ageing infrastructure.

-What equipment and materials are needed for hot tapping district heating pipelines?
+What hot tapping equipment is needed for district heating pipelines?

 Essential hot tapping equipment includes a tapping machine, appropriate fittings, a compatible valve, and suitable cutters.
 The tapping machine houses the cutting mechanism and provides controlled feed to drill through the pipe wall safely.
 Fittings connect the equipment to the main district heating pipeline and must match the pipe material, diameter, and pressure rating.
 Valves allow the new connection to be isolated after the tap is complete.
-We have adapters available for valves from Broen, Danfoss, Tonisco, Vexve, and Böhmer.
+Our hot tap machines have adapters for valves from Broen, Danfoss, Tonisco, Vexve, and Böhmer.

 Equipment selection depends on several factors specific to district heating systems.
 Pipeline size is a primary consideration—hot tapping equipment handles branch sizes from DN10 (3/8 inch) up to DN1600 (64 inch), covering everything from small service connections to major transmission mains.
 Smaller taps for building connections might use compact, manually operated machines, while larger operations on main distribution lines need heavy-duty equipment with hydraulic or pneumatic power.